How to Write a Science Blog: Step-by-Step Science Blogging Guide

 Another rookie mistake is to begin editing the minute you finish your first draft.
 Our brains tend to autocorrect our writing in our heads since we know what we meant.
 You must have some time away from work to evaluate it properly.
 I generally try to sleep on it.
 If you are pressed for time, you can go straight to editing, but your revisions will not be as precise.

 Does that sound like too much time?
 Schedule around it.
 Leave yourself the time to do the editing.
 Even the best science bloggers in the entire world have editors.
+When you start out you probably need to be your own editor.

 Machine Edit